Disclaimer: Zero no Tsukaima's turn. Let's shred my credibility with an Original Character!

 The arms of the asterisk continued to grow, causing the students in their way to quickly get clear before they came in contact.
 They did so at the right moment, the arms of the asterisk suddenly shot outward across the ground, smashing through anything that was in their path with violent force as rays of light shot skyward from them.
 The force of the eruption threw Louise to the ground.

-Separated by the walls of light on either side of her, Louise looked towards the center of the symbol, and could see something coming up through it, but she could barely make it out before the light turned a deep red, and then promptly extinguished, leaving five narrow lines of scorched earth extending towards the horizon and a whole lot of smoke.
+Separated by the walls of light on either side of her, Louise looked towards the center of the symbol, and could see something coming up through it, but she could barely make it out before the light turned a deep red, and then promptly extinguished, leaving five narrow lines of scorched earth extending towards the horizon, a strange light raining down on everyone, and a whole lot of smoke.

-"Is everyone alright?"
+"Is everyone all right?"
 Colbert called out as he waved his wand to clear the smoke.
-"Louise, are you… okay…?"
+"Louise, are you okay?!"

-Louise was, of course, unharmed.
-She was staring at her summoned familiar, now standing atop the bare, glassy ground that the center of the symbol had appeared in.
-As the other students stared, Louise could not believe what had happened.
-"A human?"
+Louise was unharmed, she was staring at her summoned familiar, now standing atop the bare, glassy ground that the center of the symbol had appeared in.
+She could not believe what had happened.

-It was very much a young male human, over six feet tall, a bit on the thin side, and wearing a hooded red sweater and blue slacks of an unknown material.
-He looked like a commoner, a commoner with no magic, but around his waist was a heavy-looking belt with several pouches on it and a sheathed broadsword attached at his hip.
+It was very much a young male human, almost six and a half feet tall, a bit on the thin side, and wearing a hooded red sweater and blue pants of an unknown, heavy-looking material.
+He looked like a commoner, but around his waist was a dark-green belt with several pouches on it and a sheathed broadsword attached at his hip.

 Disoriented, the summoned human looked around, first at the scorched earth, and then at the robed students and teacher staring at him.
 Seeing robes and wands and oddly colored hair, most notably the pink-haired girl directly in front of him, he brought his hand up to run his fingers through his short brown hair and shook his head.